scottwilliamhines/NFL-Cornerbacks-Analysis/README.md

 Frankly I was a bit surprised to see this result, so I started to investigate a little deeper.

-If we look at a plot of all the Average speeds vs. all of the the Average EPA per play you can see that this is very spread out.
+If we look at a plot of all the Average speeds vs. all of the the Average EPA per play you can see that there is not much of a noticeable trend.

 ![alt text](https://github.com/scottwilliamhines/NFL-Cornerbacks-Analysis/blob/main/img/Corner%20Back%20Average%20Speed%20Vs.%20Average%20EPA.png)

 We can also see here that the top ranked Cornerbacks by Pro Football Focus from the 2017 season vary in where they land on either side of the mean of Average speed per play.
-Some of them are quite a bit slower than their peer by that metric.
+Some of them are quite a bit slower than their peer by that metric, but are still considered the top players at their position by a credible source.

 ![alt text](https://github.com/scottwilliamhines/NFL-Cornerbacks-Analysis/blob/main/img/Top%20CB%20Against%20the%20Average%20Speed.png)